Project

 Lessons Learned

-1. The business planning approach must be adapted to limited financial literacy and capacity level: GEG has been using a simplified business planning tool called the business canvas as an initial step in helping farmers think through the key elements of a business plan and the relationship between them.
+1. The business planning approach must be adapted to limited financial literacy and capacity level: GEG used a simplified business planning tool called the business canvas as an initial step in helping farmers think through the key elements of a business plan and the relationship between them.

 1. BUMKAMs or registered village enterprises can play a key role in testing and developing production centres and small business models: a best practice operational manual and pro-active approach to sharing lessons is key to building quality BUMKAMs.